Petroleum Coke Verification Services

 Some sponge cokes produced from high grade crudes low in sulphur and heavy metals can be further heat treated in large rotary kilns in order to drive off additional volatile components in a process known as calcining.
 The resulting calcined petcoke can be used for a wide range of products such as anodes for aluminum and titanium production; production of titanium dioxide used in paints, coatings and colorings; carbon and graphite electrodes and products; the production of ammonia for the paper and fertilizer industries; production of brick and glass products, and as a source of additional carbon in the production of steel or as a partial substitute for coal in used blast furnaces.

 Experts In Petroleum Coke

 McCreath Laboratories will employ ASTM standard methods in the analysis of petroleum.
-The methods are continually verified through the use of certified reference materials.
+The methods are continually verified through the use of certified reference materials and analyzed with the most up-to-date technology.
+A third-party petcoke verification from an accredited laboratory ensures the integrity of your sample while signaling to investors the quality of your material.
 Typical petroleum coke analysis performed are as follows:

 |Total Moisture||Air-Dry Oven||ASTM D4931|

 |Calorific Value||LECO AC500||ASTM D5865|